 Our English Department Vision

-We strive to nurture the love for learning English language to enable our students to be an effective and competent reader, writer and speaker of the language.
+We strive to nurture the love for learning English language to enable our students to be effective and competent readers, writers and speakers of the language.

-- The STELLAR (Strategies for English Language Learning and Reading) Programme was developed by the Ministry of Education (MOE) in 2006 to cater to the diverse range of English language learners in Singapore.
+The STELLAR (Strategies for English Language Learning and Reading) Programme was developed by the Ministry of Education (MOE) to cater to the diverse range of English language learners in Singapore.
 This programme has been implemented in our English Language curriculum from Primary One to Primary Six.

 Reading @ Lianhua

-In Lianhua, we believe in cultivating the love of reading in our students so that they can experience an amazing and exciting life in the world of books.
+At Lianhua, we believe in cultivating the love of reading in our students so that they can experience an exciting life through the world of books.
 Our reading programme strives to bring these experiences to our students.
-Dare 2 Read Challenge booklet is our main reading programme where our students have to read books and complete the activities in the booklet.
-At the end of each term, the classes are awarded certificates to show the reading level they have achieved.
-The classes are doing extremely well achieving more than just the Novice Level in the Reading Challenge.

 Keeping our students’ interest in mind, our school will continue to orchestrate more wonderful reading programmes in the coming years.
 So, look forward to more fun activities!